ajalamarvellous/ajalamarvellous/README.md

 - 📫 How to reach me **ajalaoluwamayowa00@gmail.com**

+- 📞 If you will rather book me for a call, then you can do so [here](https://cal.com/madeofajala)

 - 📄 Know about my experiences [here](https://drive.google.com/file/d/1JXK0w2GpcEtt_wutG-OFMsrI4PwGILfi/view?usp=sharing)

 - ⚡ Fun fact **I'm quite funny**